infor-design/enterprise-wc/src/components/ids-input/README.md

 ## Settings (Attributes)

-- `autocomplete` can be set to true to enable autocomplete functionality
+- `autocomplete` can be set to true to enable autocomplete functionality.
 - `autoselect` {boolean} set auto select text on focus to input.
 - `bgTransparent` {boolean} set the transparent background to readonly input.
 - `clearable` {boolean} set (x) button to clear text on click/key to input.
 See [Ids Clearable Mixin](../../mixins/ids-clearable-mixin/README.md) for more information.